Phonics & Reading Program (DIGITAL PDF)

 • Each instructional bracket comprises three lessons, each focusing on a specific phonics skill or set of skills, ensuring a gradual and comprehensive approach to reading.
 This structured repetition and reinforcement help solidify the learning, and it moves at your student’s own pace.

-3. Incorporation of Multiple Teaching Techniques:
+3. Multiple Teaching Techniques:

 • The lessons utilize visual, auditory, and kinesthetic learning strategies to cater to various learning styles.
 Techniques include games, phonogram and sight word squares, interactive activity sheets, and sensory exercises that engage different areas of the brain related to reading.

-4. Integration of Orton-Gillingham Principles and adds Other Philosophies:
+4. Orton-Gillingham Principles and Other Philosophies:

 • The program builds on the Orton-Gillingham approach’s strengths by incorporating its structured, sequential, multisensory phonics techniques—especially beneficial for dyslexia.
 Additionally, it enriches the curriculum by integrating elements from other educational philosophies, creating a more rounded and flexible approach to reading, for all learners.